What is EIFS?

 We Perform Inspections Nationwide

-Cliff Kapson Consulting Ltd. is available for inspections, consultations, and expert witness testimony throughout the United States.
+Cliff Kapson Consulting Ltd. is available for inspections and consultations throughout the United States.
 Please contact us toll free at 888-304-3437 or email us at firstname.lastname@example.org and we will respond to your inquiry within 24 hours.

 Exterior Insulation and Finish Systems (EIFS) is commonly referred to as synthetic stucco or Dryvit.
 EIFS was developed in Germany during the 1950’s as one of many revolutionary building materials or systems to assist in the re-building of Europe after World War II.
 The product has evolved over the ensuing years and there are currently over a dozen manufacturers, the most prominent being Dryvit, Senergy, Sto and Parex.